Createdd/Writing/2020/articles/mlApiCovid.md

 ![https://unsplash.com/photos/LJ9KY8pIH3E](https://images.unsplash.com/photo-1542393545-10f5cde2c810?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3401&q=80)
 *Photo by Daniel Korpai https://unsplash.com/photos/HyTwtsk8XqA*

 After developing and selling a Python API, I now want to expand the idea with a machine learning solution.
-So I decided to quickly write a covid-19 prediction algorithm, deploy it and make it sellable.
+So I decided to quickly write a COVID-19 prediction algorithm, deploy it,  and make it sellable.
 If you want to see how I did it, check out the post for a step by step tutorial.

 # Table of Contents